gammii23/cse15l-lab-reports/Lab_Report1.md

 *  [Visit this link](https://sdacs.ucsd.edu/~icc/index.php)
 *  You then just fill in the required fields.
 *  Once you fill in the required fields you will be redirected to another page.
-On that page there should be a section called "Additional Accounts" the account that starts with cse15lsp23 is your course specific account; save this somewhere.
+On that page there should be a section called "Additional Accounts", the account that starts with cse15lsp23 is your course specific account; save this somewhere.